 If you want to be pushed to work harder than you’ve ever worked before, Barry’s Bootcamp is the place for you.
 Known as the original high-intensity workout, Barry’s classes not only burn up to 1,000 calories, they also tonne muscle, maximize fat loss, and increase your metabolism, so you actually burn more calories even once class is over.

 Torontonians swear by this high-intensity workout, where the trainers teach, interact and correct every person in the room so members leave knowing more and feeling more confident than when they walked in.
 Classes feature functional training that includes both strength and cardio, but don’t expect to see any treadmills, think ropes, boxes, hammers and kettlebells.

 This group fitness playground features efficient and lively workout classes that, aside from the rigorous movements, will help you let out all of your stress and aggression.
 At Fit Factory, athletes can enjoy water bag boxing, state-of-the-art personal training, a full-service wellness clinic, boot camps, challenging classes, and more.

-All in all, we loved our visit to both cities.
+All in all, we loved our visit to both cities in eastern Canada.
 If you’re looking for the hustle and bustle of a big city with amenities and activities to keep you busy throughout your whole stay, then Toronto is your place.
+If you are looking for a day trips to Toronto then look no further.
 While is you’re looking for some history and culture and a more peaceful relaxed visit, then we’d definitely suggest Montreal.
 Of course, both cities could meet whatever travel style you are looking for, but in both cases, there is plenty to do to keep active and healthy so you can avoid derailing your healthy lifestyle while on vacation.